rbagrov/articles/Django_channels_heroku.md

 + $PORT is valid referral: $Port or $port are not valid , because PORT is auto set by Heroku.
 Do NOT set --port to static value.
 + Daphne needs to get your asgi application instance: here is how

-You need to give Daphne argument of where you so-called asgi.py file is.
-Here is how mine looks like:
+You need to give Daphne argument of where your so-called asgi.py file is.
+Here is what mine looks like:
 ```python
  1 import os
  2 import django